-I cringe, now, when I see library lessons that have no relationship to what students are doing in their classroom.
-When I realized my lessons had no real curriculum connection, I created a Library Lesson Planner that begins with Content-Area Curriculum Standards and then adds library standards.
-Every section of my Library Lesson Planner begins with content-area criteria so the lesson becomes an integral part of classroom learning.
+I cringe when I see library lessons that have no relationship to what students are doing in their classroom.
+When I first realized my Library Lessons needed an authentic curriculum connection, I created a Library Lesson Planner that begins with Content-Area Curriculum Standards and then adds National School Library Standards.
+Every section of my Library Lesson Planner begins with content-area criteria so the lesson is an integral part of classroom learning.
 Teachers realize my value as a Teaching Colleague when I bring them a Library Lesson Plan based on their lesson plans.
 As a result, my collaborations increased, my library use increased, and my lessons were actually meaningful and helpful for both students and teachers!
-My Library Lesson Planner is a FREE download from my Free Librarian Resources page.

-HACK #5: Create a Curriculum Matrix for Information Literacy Lessons throughout the school year & across grade levels with all subject areas.
+HACK #5: Create a Curriculum Matrix for Information Literacy Lessons.

-At the start of each grading period I go to each teacher whose class appears in my Matrix and propose a collaborative lesson.
-I bring a print version of my Matrix—so teachers see what a school librarian’s job is all about—and a printed Library Lesson Plan that incorporates their unit Standards and activities.
+At the start of each grading period I go to each teacher whose subject appears for that span in my Matrix and propose a collaborative lesson.
+I bring a print version of my Matrix—so teachers see what a school librarian’s job is all about—and a printed Library Lesson Plan I’ve prepared that incorporates their unit Standards and activities.
 I make it pretty easy for them to say “Yes, indeed, let’s do this!”

 So, there you have it, my 5 Hacks for a School Library: simple, practical changes that challenge “what is” and fix problems we continue to wrestle with, whether we’re brand new or have been in libraries for decades.
-If you have some “hacks” you’d like to share, please tell me in the comments below!
+If you have some “hacks” you’d like to share, please share them in the comments below!

 For a real treat, we now have our very own Hack book: Hacking School Libraries: 10 Ways to Incorporate Library Media Centers into Your Learning Community, written by Kristina Holzweiss and Stony Evans.
 I encourage you to look into other Hack Learning Series books, too, and become inspired by changes you can make in your library or classroom to fix seemingly big problems in an innovative way.